-This page has information for best practices on applying for and obtaining an F-1 or J-1 student visa.
-Unless you are a Canadian citizen*, you will most likely need to secure an F-1 or J-1 student visa to study in the US.
+This page provides information on applying for and obtaining an F-1 or J-1 student visa.
+Unless you are a Canadian citizen, you will most likely need to secure an F-1 or J-1 student visa to study in the US.

-General steps in applying for a student visa:
+General steps to appy for a student visa

 - Apply for your Form I-20 or DS-2019 from UMass Lowell

 - Pay the I-901 SEVIS fee

 - Locate your nearest US Embassy - Review specific visa application instructions, document requirements, etc.

 - Complete the DS-160: Online Nonimmigrant Visa Application